 - Ocean Drive: Iconic art-deco street where you can find restaurants, bars, and beach access.

 - Time Out Market: A massive market with local fare and beverages.

 - Bill Baggs Cape Florida State Park: Park, beach, nature trails, and picture-perfect scenery.

 Enjoy Your New York to Florida Road Trip!

 There you have it – the best places to stop on your East Coast road trip.
 Whether you have a few weeks or a couple of months, a road trip from NYC to Florida will take you on an unforgettable journey!

 Have I missed anything that you think deserves to be on the list?
 Do you have any other questions or feedback?
-Let us know!
+Let us know in the comments section!
 We love hearing from you.

 Stay adventurous and happy travels.

 Polly is a freelance writer from the US.
-She loves to explore and spent over a year living in and traveling around Southeast Asia.
+She loves to explore and spent over a year living in and travelling around Southeast Asia.
 Polly has many more places on her bucket list and currently travels around the United States.
-Along with writing and traveling, she loves coffee, craft beer, and spending time outdoors.
+Along with writing and travelling, she loves coffee, craft beer, and spending time outdoors.
 You can see more of Polly at pollycloverwrites.com.